Political rivalry behind ED raids, says Congress MLA Zameer Ahmed Khan | Politics

 Khan ruled out that it was based on a complaint by anyone from his party.

-''No one from my party has done it (complained to the ED).
+''No one from my party has done it (complaint to the ED).
 That is all bogus news.
 People from other political parties could have done it.
-It could be BJP or JD(S).
-The Congress MLA from Chamarajpet said the ED officials had told him that they had got four to five complaints, based on which they carried out searches.
+It could be BJP or JD(S).''
+The Congress MLA from Chamarajpet said ED officials had told him that they had got four to five complaints, based on which they carried out searches.

 He also said the ED officials had sought the bank statement related to my house, which he gave.